My name is Chris Pandolfi. I’m a full time musician, Grammy winner, producer, writer and all-around creative based in Denver, Colorado.

+Music was all around me growing up.
 My grandparents, Frank and Carmela Pandolfi, started the Connecticut Opera Association in 1942.
-I never met my grandfather, but my grandmother lived next door as we grew up (my brothers and I slept under the grand piano that took up her whole living room when our parents were gone).
-She got us started with music at a pretty young age.
+I never met my grandfather, but my grandmother got us playing piano at a really young age.
 Ultimately inspired by my older brother Jono’s musical tastes and exploits, I got my first banjo in the summer of 1997.
 The next ten or so years flew by.
 During that time I got my undergrad degree at Dartmouth College and then went on to be the first ever banjo principal at the Berklee College of Music before moving to Nashville, TN in 2004.
-Along the way I was lucky to work with many amazing people, but ultimately I moved to Nashville and started a band with some friends, The Infamous Stringdusters.
-We have been touring for 7 years, have 5 albums, a Grammy nomination and our own festival.
+Along the way I was lucky to work with many amazing people, but ultimately I started a band with great musicians who are also my great friends–The Infamous Stringdusters.
+We have been touring for about 11 years, have a bunch of albums and an amazing community of fans.
+The Dusters have 2 Grammy nominations and a Grammy win for ‘Bluegrass Album of the Year’ in 2018.
 We strive to make good original music, explore the world and enjoy life.